Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Making Xiang Chun Crepe using a crepe spreader

-Enjoy a super delicious and healthy Xiang Chun Crepe, either for breakfast, side dish or snack.
+Enjoy a super delicious and healthy Xiang Chun Crepe, either for breakfast, a side dish or a snack.

 Xiang Chun Crepe {Toona Sinensis Mian Yi}